Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Optimality

-Note particularly that the nested purification protocol~\cite{q-repeater_bdcz98} is designed to swap $\boldsymbol{\lambda}_a\otimes \boldsymbol{\lambda}_b$ and $\boldsymbol{\lambda}_c\otimes \boldsymbol{\lambda}_d$ using two independent swapping protocols on $a,c$ and $b,d$, respectively, before applying purification protocols on the outcomes.
-But the tensor product of the two swapping protocols is just a special case of a $d^2$-dimensional swapping protocol.
-Thus, the nested purification protocol does not optimize the final average $G$-concurrence.
+Note particularly that the nested repeater protocol~\cite{q-repeater_bdcz98} is designed to swap $\boldsymbol{\lambda}_a\otimes \boldsymbol{\lambda}_b$ and $\boldsymbol{\lambda}_c\otimes \boldsymbol{\lambda}_d$ using two independent swapping protocols on $a,c$ and $b,d$, respectively, before applying concentration protocols on the outcomes.
+However, the tensor product of the two swapping protocols is just a special case of a $d^2$-dimensional swapping protocol.
+Thus the nested concentration protocol is neither the optimal nor the convenient approach to produce the final average $G$-concurrence.